For four billion years, life on Earth has thrived through cooperation and living intelligence.

-Remember that we are already part of a greater, ancient intelligence!
+Remember — we are already part of something ancient and alive, that is communicating with us non-stop.

 The Third Bridge is inspired by Norse mythology, which has two bridges: one leading up to the divine world (symbiosis, harmony with the ancient intelligence), and one leading down to chaos (disharmony, dysbiosis).
 The third bridge is the one we create, between humans — horizontal, across cultures, languages, religions, and worldviews.
 It is the bridge of people meeting as friends, sharing practice, connecting and remembering together without leaders or dogma.